Setting

 Setting contents Contents Setting method

-Device Key Key to recognize the device Only from Console (serial communication)
+Device Key Key to recognize the device Console or Generated by a device

-Network settings Settings for connecting to Network Console/Display/Browser/Internet
+Network settings Settings like Wi-Fi password for connecting to Network Console/Display/Browser/Internet

 Device key